Marmalade

 Method

-Unopened jars in cool, dark pantry or cupboard
+Unopened jars stored in cool, dark pantry at room temperature

 Duration